Ali-zaher/Query-Digital-Music-Store-DB/README.md

 # Query-Digital-Music-Store-DB
 Query a digital music store data base and come up with insights
 ## Introduction
-investigate ERD, run relevant SQL quaries to answer statistical questions about the business
+investigate ERD, run relevant SQL queries to answer statistical questions about the business
 ## Installation
 DB Browser (SQLite) was used
 db = chinook